≡ Menu

 * Roku’s fiscal year begins on Jan 1 and ends on Dec 31.

 The net cash from financing activities depicts whether cash is paid for debt repayment (negative numbers) or is added from borrowings (positive numbers).
+The definition of the net cash from financing activities is available here: net cash from financing activities.

 Back To Table Of Contents